-As we are aware, individuals under suspension are not eligible for any involvement in Hockey Canada hockey programmes until their suspension is served.
+Individuals under suspension are not eligible for any involvement in Hockey Canada hockey programmes until their suspension is served.

 Due to the reality of the game, rules, regulations, policies and procedures, this sometimes creates a challenge.

 Case One: A player has a one game suspension for a relatively minor infraction - technically, she would miss tryouts, practices, exhibition games, team functions, etc. etc. until next season when her suspension is served - is this reasonable and effective?